adoostparast/CellR/README.md

 Output<-Deconvolution(Bulk,Single,GTEx,Cells,3,200,12,1,2500,1)

+'Output' is an R object with three categories.
+Users can extract the resilts as follows:

+Proportions<-Output$Proportion      # Proportions yields a table whose rows are cell-types and the columns represent a bulk samples.
+Each cell within the table denotes the percentage of its corresponding cell-type within its corresponding sample.
+Below is a snapshot of this table.

 Note: Use of these arguments depends on the charachteristics of the data and the users can change these numbers in other applications.

 ------------------------------------------------------------------------------------------------------------------------